Buying center: Issues in buying center research

 One stream of research focuses on the number of decision phases and their timing and the other emphasizes the type of decision-making model (or choice routine) utilized.
 Brinkmann and Voeth refer to two stages: individuals first form their own preferences, and then a group decision is made on the basis of the individuals' views.
+On timing, Doyle et al observed that industrial straight rebuys in the 1970's could take anything from a week to seven months, while new task and modified rebuys might take from 7 months to 5 years.